Chapel of Notre-Dame de Constance

 Cuberte water tank

-The forest next to the forest road is gradually thinning out and we should soon see the radio mast and the end of the Lotissement du Mont des Roses road (photo).
+The forest next to the forest road is gradually thinning out and we should soon see the radio mast and the end of the colony Lotissement du Mont des Roses road (photo).
 Before that, we turn left and continue downhill.
 The remains of the base of an older antenna (still noted in current maps) can then be seen on the right below the forest road.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2015 during our field research for Provence-Guide.Net.